HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 Pirates of the Caribbean (Disneyland Paris).

 In general, both Magic Kingdom and Tokyo Disneyland were content with imitations of Disneyland’s original Pirates.
-But as with Space Mountain, Disney’s first European park gave designers their first opportunity (and really, requirement) to rethink Disney Parks “classics” with a fresh perspective.
+But as with their unique Space Mountain, Disney’s first European park gave designers their first opportunity (and really, requirement) to rethink Disney Parks “classics” with a fresh perspective.
 It’s not surprising that most of Pirates’ standards stayed.
 What might be unexpected, though, is how they were rearranged.

 Disneyland Paris’ ride begins by drifting through the Blue Lagoon (an Adventureland-appropriate, rainforest reimagining of the Blue Bayou) complete with diners at the waterfront Captain Jack’s Restaurant.
 Where American fans would expect to drop down a level, you instead rise two.